Etruscan language: Superseded theories and fringe scholarship

 For many hundreds of years the classification of Etruscan remained problematic for historical linguists, though it was almost universally agreed upon that Etruscan was a language unlike any other in Europe.
 Before it gained currency as one of the Tyrrhenian languages, Etruscan was commonly treated as a language isolate.
 Over the centuries many hypotheses on the Etruscan language have been developed, most of which have not been accepted or have been considered highly speculative since they were published.
-The major consensus among scholars is that Etruscan, and therefore all the languages of the Tyrrhenian family, is neither Indo-European nor Semitic, and may be a Pre–Indo-European and Paleo-European language.
+The major consensus among scholars is that Etruscan, and therefore all the languages of the Tysenian family, is neither Indo-European nor Semitic, and may be a Pre–Indo-European and Paleo-European language.
 At present the major consensus is that Etruscan's only kinship is with the Raetic and Lemnian languages.

 Pre-Greek substrate hypothesis

 The idea of a relation between the language of the Minoan Linear A scripts was taken into consideration as the main hypothesis by Michael Ventris before he discovered that, in fact, the language behind the later Linear B script was Mycenean, a Greek dialect.
 It has been proposed to possibly be part of a wider Paleo-European "Aegean" language family, which would also include Minoan, Eteocretan (possibly descended from Minoan) and Eteocypriot.
 This has been proposed by Giulio Mauro Facchetti, a researcher who has dealt with both Etruscan and Minoan, and supported by S. Yatsemirsky, referring to some similarities between Etruscan and Lemnian on one hand, and Minoan and Eteocretan on the other.

 It has also been proposed that this language family is related to the pre-Indo-European languages of Anatolia, based upon place name analysis.
 The relationship between Etruscan and Minoan, and hypothetical unattested pre-Indo-European languages of Anatolia, is considered unfounded.